ujr/swtools/doc/Tools.md

 which is a bit too simple for real life: we risk overwriting existing data, which could also be a link to an essential file!
-For mitigation, create a directory writable only to the sorting routine and set the `TMPDIR` variable to this directory; sort will then create its temporary files in this directory instead of in */tmp*.
+For mitigation, create a directory writable only to the sorting routine and set the `TMPDIR` environment variable to this directory; sort will then create its temporary files in this directory instead of in */tmp*.

 **Merging** uses a heap and works like this: